SQL Query

 Explain data for the query

-Click on the Explain tab to reveal Visual Explain, which shows you a visual flowchart of how MongoDB ran your query with the option to view execution statistics – a helpful tool for tuning your query’s performance.
+Click Explain statement or simply click the Explain tab to open Visual Explain which shows you a visual flowchart of how MongoDB ran your query including the option to view execution statistics with Run full explain – a helpful tool for tuning your query’s performance.

 Supported SQL expressions